tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. the length of messages; and
 1. the values of plaintext alert messages.

-This leaves a variety of practical differentiators out-of-scope. including, though not limited to, the following:
+This leaves a variety of practical differentiators out-of-scope, including, though not limited to, the following:

 1. the value of the configuration identifier;